ably-labs/iotshirt/README.md

 # Why only specific colours?

-The LED matrix works better with certain colour pallets because painting in light is hard you!
+The LED matrix works better with certain colour pallets because painting in light is very different to painting with paint, the more colours we add, the closer we get to white!
 So we picked some safe colours to let people paint with.
 The pixels themselves are lit using `RGB` values, but we're constraining our painting to colours we know look good on the hardware.